ice3-software/between-kit/README.md

 - Dst table is rearrangeable
 - Dst table contains 1 undraggable, unrearrangeable placeholder cell
 - If a cell from the Dst table is dragged outside of the table is is removed

+######Example Case 5 - I32ExchangeableCollectionViewsController######
+- 2 Collection Views
-- Src table dragging cells are duplicates
+- Src accepts cells from Dst
-- Dst table dragging cells are genuine (ie not duplicates)
+- Dst accepts cells form Src
+- Src is rearrangeable
+- Dst is rearrangeable
+- Both collections contain 1 cell that is neither draggable nor rearrangeable

 Recent Changes